Bulgarian Christmas Traditions

 Christmas lasts 3 days!

 On Christmas Eve, we eat only an odd number of vegan dishes (just like during the fasts).
 Some of the foods we enjoy are grape leaves stuffed with rice, pumpkin dishes and stuffed peppers.
-These are usually accompanied by traditional bread that contains fortunes, to reveal what the next year holds for each family member.
-After dinner is finished, we leave the dishes on the table all night!
+These are usually accompanied by traditional bread containing fortunes, revealing what the next year holds for each family member.
+After dinner is finished, we leave the dishes and leftovers on the table all night!

 After Dinner Koleduvane

 Koleduvane is a Christmas eve ritual, which happens at midnight.
-After it’s finished, we know that Christmas is here and Jesus Christ has been born.
+After it ends, we know that Christmas is here and Jesus Christ has been born.
 In Koleduvane, only young boys and unmarried men take part, called the Koledari.
 They gather in the house of the man leading the group, dressed in traditional attire.
 Once they’ve gathered together, they go from house to house singing Christmas carols.
 The rituals they perform all aim to bring the family they visit longevity, health, prosperity, and luck.
-They typically have a song for each member of the family – the head of the home, one for his wife.
+They typically have a song for each member of the family.
+One for the head of the home, one for his wife.
 There are songs for the small children, for the unmarried girls and boys, etc. There are even songs dedicated to the household’s animals – cows, goats, sheep, etc.!

-To finish off the festive season, our final tradition of the year is survakane on New Year’s Day, which is essentially children beating adults on the back with elaborately decorated sticks (lightly, of course!).
-This, alongside incantations, are said to bring good luck to the adult in the New Year.
+To finish off the festive season, our final tradition of the year is survakane on New Year’s Day.
+It is essentially children beating adults on the back with elaborately decorated sticks (lightly, of course!).
+This, alongside incantations, are brings good luck to the adult in the New Year.
 Though the ritual varies from region to region, survakane is popular throughout Bulgaria.
-The stick, named a survachka or survaknitsa, is always made of a cornel branch adorned with yarn, wool, dried fruit, beads and other small items.
+The stick, named a survachka or survaknitsa, is actually a cornel branch adorned with yarn, wool, dried fruit, popcorn, beads and other small items.